-- (g) The development agreement contains appropriate architectural controls, site controls, and stormwater controls which create relative comfort and design of streets and buildings promoting a development conducive to active transportation, human-scaled developments, visual variety and interest for active transportation users. - (h) The proposal complies with the general development agreement approval policies of Section 6.3.2 of this Plan.
+- (g) The development agreement contains appropriate architectural controls, site controls, and stormwater controls which create relative comfort and design of streets and buildings promoting a development conducive to active transportation, human-scaled developments, visual variety, and interest for active transportation users. - (h) The proposal complies with the general development agreement review Policy 7-22.

-Policy 3-64: Council may consider, for lands within the Serviced Centre Designation, requests to rezone lands to the Comprehensive Development District Zone provided Council is satisfied:
+Policy 4-72: Council may consider, for lands within the Serviced Centre Designation, requests to rezone lands to the Comprehensive Development District Zone provided Council is satisfied:

-- (a) the area being considered meets a minimum area of three hectares; - (b) the proposal cannot be accommodated through the standard permitting process or by rezoning to another zone or zones permitted within the Serviced Centre Designation; and - (c) the complexity, scale, or other characteristic of the proposal is such that Council believes the proposal would benefit from a public review process.
+- (a) the area being considered is a minimum area of three hectares; - (b) the proposal cannot be accommodated through the standard permitting process or by rezoning to another zone or zones permitted within the Serviced Centre Designation; and - (c) the complexity, scale, or other characteristic of the proposal is such that Council believes the proposal would benefit from a public review process.

-3.5 Conservation Designation
+4.5 Conservation Designation

-3.5.1 The Conservation Designation and Permitted Zones
+4.5.1 The Conservation Designation and Permitted Zones